PrefectHQ/prefect/docs/orchestration/flow_config/run_configs.md

 flow.
 In contrast, an agent running with `labels=["dev", "staging"]` would not, since the agent's labels are not a *superset* of those on the flow.

-:::tip Empty Labels
+!!! tip Empty Labels
     An empty label list is effectively considered a label.
 This means that if you register a flow with no labels it will only be picked up by Agents which also do not have labels specified.
 :::

 ## Types